fantonangeli/aqgr/README.md

 ## Generate screenshots

 Run `npm run screenshots` to generate screenshots of the app in the screenshots folder.

+## Known issues

+* Error: ENOSPC: System limit for number of file watchers reached, watch '
+This is caused by the size of the json db.
+Solution (tested on Linux):
+`export CHOKIDAR_USEPOLLING=1`

 ## Further help